-Russian media: Ex-Soviet leader Mikhail Gorbachev dead at 91
+Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 The violence turned many intellectuals and reformers against him.
 Competitive elections also produced a new crop of populist politicians who challenged Gorbachev’s policies and authority.

-Chief among them was his former protege and eventual nemesis, Boris Yeltsin, who became Russia’s first president.
+Chief among them was his former protegee and eventual nemesis, Boris Yeltsin, who became Russia’s first president.

 “The process of renovating this country and bringing about fundamental changes in the international community proved to be much more complex than originally anticipated,” Gorbachev told the nation as he stepped down.